alphagov/government-service-design-manual/service-manual/phases/live.md

 {:.intro}
 You've been building a service to meet [users needs](/service-manual/user-centered-design/user-needs.html), and after your [public beta](/service-manual/phases/beta.html) you have a tested solution that is ready to release.

-## What does going 'live' mean?
+## Going live

-In order to provide a fully resilient service to all end users the service should now meet all [security](/service-manual/making-software/information-security.html) and [performance](/service-manual/measurement) standards.
-You have [configured your analytics](/service-manual/making-software/analytics-tools.html) to accurately monitor the [KPIs](/service-manual/measurement) identified in the building of your service, and you have planned the transition or integration of any existing services.
+To provide a fully resilient service to all end users the service should now meet all [security](/service-manual/making-software/information-security.html) and [performance](/service-manual/measurement) standards.
+You have [configured your analytics](/service-manual/making-software/analytics-tools.html) to accurately monitor the [key performance indicators](/service-manual/measurement) identified in the building of your service, and you have planned the transition or integration of any existing services.

-You have liased with the team governing the [Digital by Default Service Standard](/service-manual/digital-by-default) to ensure that you have met the requirements of new and redesigned services.
+You have liaised with the team governing the [Digital by Default Service Standard](/service-manual/digital-by-default) to make sure that you have met the requirements of new and redesigned services.

 And, most importantly, you have met [the user needs](/service-manual/user-centered-design/user-needs.html) identified in the [discovery](/service-manual/phases/discovery.html), [alpha](/service-manual/phases/alpha.html) and [beta](/service-manual/phases/beta.html) phases.

-## What next?
+## Post-launch stages

 This is not the end of the process.
 The service should now be improved continuously, based on [user feedback](/service-manual/operations/helpdesk.html), [analytics](/service-manual/operations/monitoring.html) and further research.